Unclaimed CC Search

 The OTEC Board of Directors approved the retirement of $3 million in capital credits to current and former OTEC members based on the amount they were billed during previous years, dating back to 1996.

-Checks were mailed to members beginning in December 2021.
+Checks will be mailed to members beginning in December 2022.
 Returns were applied directly to the member's account if the amount was less than $15 or if the member had a past due balance.
 Members with returns greater than $15 and no past due accounts received a check in the mail.

 Special or Early Retirement of Capital Credits